shadxx7/sactenx/README.md

 ## For Production

-Follow all the steps in development and once you have finalised your changes, run the following the repo's directory:
+Follow all the steps in development and once you have finalized your changes, run the following inside the directory:

 ```bash
 yarn build